rrtlu/TA_project_1/README.md

 # TA_project_1

-do not read this stuff, it might cause some sevevre health issues
+do not read this stuff, it might cause some severe health issues